robertmuth/Cwerg/Docs/use_def.md

 use-def chain approach.

 Roughly, each use of a register points to the single instruction defining it.
+This defining instruction may not be in the same basic block.
+Note, that Cwerg IR instructions write at most one register.

-For local register (live-range is within a Bbl) this is pretty much like SSA.
+WE actually split local live ranges at each write to the register, so for local register (live-range is within a Bbl) we pretty much have SSA form.

-We even may rename local registers which gets us even closer to SSA.
-The A32 register allocator for locals requires SSA form, so that each local Reg will map to exactly one CpuReg.

 If a register is global (live range crosses Bbls), there may not be a single instruction defining it.
 In such a case the `use` will point to the Bbl which would contain the phi node.

+The reason for not adding real phi nodes is that we try to avoid data structures that need to be dynamically sized as much as possible.
+(Phi node have potentially unlimited number of inputs.)